Volkswagen BUDD-e Concept Portends the Future of VW

 Titillating the faithful in Vegas, the BUDD-e Concept is not a look at a future Microbus replacement.
 Rather, it showcases a new Modular Electric Toolkit platform that Volkswagen says demonstrates what might be possible to buy in 2019, a suggestion that a new electric vehicle designed and engineered from the tire contact patches up is on the way.

-Taller and wider than a Honda CR-V, but just a couple of inches longer than the popular crossover SUV, the BUDD-e Concept is a van that “provides a hint of future design direction,” according to Volkswagen.
+Honda CR-V, but just a couple of inches longer than the popular crossover SUV, the BUDD-e Concept is a van that “provides a hint of future design direction,” according to Volkswagen.
 Equipped with 2-tone paint like the old Microbus, the BUDD-e Concept features a backlit front VW emblem, LED headlights and taillights, circumferential ambient outside lighting, and 21-in. aluminum wheels.

 Beneath the bodywork, the new Modular Electric Toolkit platform is designed to provide maximum interior space with a minimum footprint, supplying what Volkswagen promises will be “inexpensive access to e-mobility.”
 A flat, 101-kWh battery is embedded into the floor of the platform and powers electric drive motors at the front and rear axles to provide all-wheel drive.
 Volkswagen says the platform will deliver more than 230 miles of driving range, strong acceleration, nimble handling, and a top speed of over 90 mph.

 Using a municipal quick-charging system it should take 30 minutes to achieve an 80% charge, according to Volkswagen.
 Additionally, the BUDD-e Concept’s platform provides cordless inductive charging capability.